-Book manuscript, to appear with University of Chicago Press
+New book, to appear with The University of Chicago Press

-- Anastasia Giannakidou and Alda Mari Veridicality in Grammar and Thought: Modality, Propositional Attitudes and Negation.
-Dec.
-2018.
+- Anastasia Giannakidou and Alda Mari Veridicality in Grammar and Thought: Mood, Modality, and Propositional Attitudes .
+In press, scheduled for Spring 2021.

-The nonveridical stance , on the other hand, is reasoning with uncertainty.
-In the nonveridical stance, the mental state is partitioned into p and not p worlds, and this was shown to weaken the meaning of a propositional attitude and a modal.
+The nonveridical stance, on the other hand, is reasoning with uncertainty.
+In the nonveridical stance, the mental state allows both p and its negation as open possiblities, and this was shown to weaken the meaning.
 This weakening typically takes the form of a presupposition.
 Hence, in the subjective realm, while the veridical stance typically dominates the assertion, the nonveridical stance manifests itself as a presupposition.
 In the objective realm, that is with knowledge, veridicality characterizes both assertion and presupposition.

 Recent papers on polarity

 A critical assessment of exhaustivity for NPIs: the view from Greek, Korean, Mandarin, and English 2018.
 Acta Linguistic Academica 65: 503-545.

 The semantic roots of positive polarity with epistemic modal adverbs and verbs: evidence from Greek and Italian with Alda Mari.
 Linguistics and Philosophy.
 March 2018.

 Assessing the role of experimental evidence for interface judgment: Licensing of negative polarity it With Urtzi Etxeberria.
 Frontiers in Psychology, 2018.

 The landscape of negative dependencies: negative concord and n-words.
 2017.
 Syntax Companion, Blackwell, 2nd edition. (with Hedde Zeijlstra).

 Oxford Encyclopedia entry: Polarity in the semantics of natural language